-Attach one or more images to your social media posts in the compose box or Composer.
+Attach one or more images to your social media posts in the legacy compose box or Composer.
 These images will appear in preview when your post is published to your chosen social networks.
 Images attached in the Composer can be edited with its built-in photo editor.
 The Composer also supports adding alt text to Twitter images.

 In this article:

 |jpg, jpeg, png|